currawong-project/libcw/notes.md

 require multiple pairs of value (delta-time,amplitude) to be generated during a given cycle.

-Without the use of the record data type this would require that the generating processor have two output variables 'dtime' and 'amplitude' which would be updated multiple times during a single execution cycle.
+Without the use of the record data type this would require the generating processor to have two output variables 'dtime' and 'amplitude' which would be updated multiple times during a single execution cycle.
 The receiving processor (R) would then need to respond to each of those changes by implementing a value() function and storing the incoming